DJSeb/kernel-shark-sebanek-gh-mirror/Devlog.md

       supported by KShark or not at all
     - PRO - less rewrites of existing code
     - PRO - separated only into plugin's code, i.e. no SRP violation
+  - I: Implement the splitting of events and work from there - sched_events and stacklook then shouldn't interfere with each other.
+    - PRO - this will have to happen anyway, might as well leverage the feature
+    - CON - will require at least some rewrites to make both plugins behave nicely

 - How to enable NUMA visualization support?